 “Resisting Repression: How the PTI Transformed Authoritarian Election Interference into Democratic Momentum.”

-Lorenz Dante, L.L.M.
+Lorenz Dantes, L.L.M.
 2024

 “Islamic Law Principles as Basis for Migrants’ Right to Diplomatic Asylum.”

-Fady Khoury S.J.D.
+Fady Khoury, S.J.D.
 2023

 “Constitutional Design in Divided Societies: Historical Formations, Power-Sharing and Courts –The Case of Lebanon.”